funktionale-programmierung/funktionale-programmierung.github.com/draft/reacl2_actions.md

     (post-detail
      (reacl2/opt :reaction (reacl2/pass-through-reaction this))
      detail)
-    ;; If there is no detail element, show all elemetns (dom/ul
+    ;; If there is no detail element, show all elements (dom/ul
      (map-indexed
       (fn [idx post]